What are Different Road Barriers Called?

 Redirection vs Containment

 Roadside safety boils down to two relatively simple concepts: redirection and containment.
-Some roadside barriers are designed to redirect traffic and/or pedestrians away from construction sites or potentially hazardous areas.
-Others are designed to mitigate impact should a vehicle strike it.
+Some traffic barriers are designed to redirect traffic and/or pedestrians away from construction sites or potentially hazardous areas.
+Others are designed to mitigate impact should a vehicle in a high speed area strike it.
 Professionals at construction sites often require barriers that provide a combination of these two principles, and they have several options to choose from.

 Construction crews may utilize any/all of the following during the course of a roadside project: